 5) MSG (Monosodium Glutamate)

-If you are a lover of deli meat, fast food, canned vegetables, and prepared Asian food, you are consuming MSG, otherwise known as monosodium glutamate.
+If you are a lover of deli meat, fast food, canned vegetables, and prepared Asian food, you may be consuming MSG, otherwise known as monosodium glutamate.
 It is a known cause of food-related inflammation.
-It has been classified as “generally recognized as safe” by the FDA, but it is best to be avoided.

 Look for “no MSG added” when out at restaurants or eating take-out food.